performance-and-upgrades

 1. Ignoring Manufacturer Instructions

-2. Not Properly Preparing the Exhaust Surface
+2. Failing to Properly Prepare the Exhaust Mounting Surface

 3. Using Incorrect Tools

-4. Over-tightening or Under-tightening Bolts
+4. Over‑Tightening or Under‑Tightening Bolts

-5. Not Using High-Temperature Gasket Sealant
+5. Omitting High‑Temperature Gasket Sealant

 6. Failing to Support the Exhaust System During Installation